pmmarq/osx-clear-browser-histories/README.md

 #Clear OSX Browser Histories

-These shell scripts clear the private data (browsing histories) of Google Chrome, Apple Safari, and Opera Next on OSX.
+These shell scripts clear the private data (browsing histories) of Google Chrome, Apple Safari, Opera Next, and Vivaldi on OSX.
 Unlike Firefox, these browsers do not offer the option to automatically clear all private data upon browser exit.

 This has been tested with OSX El Capitan, but should work for Yosemite and Mountain Lion.